 Ruth Ozeki is a novelist, filmmaker and Zen Buddhist priest.
-She is the author of four novels including The Book of Form and Emptiness, which won the Women’s Prize for Fiction, and A Tale for the Time Being, which was shortlisted for the Man Booker Prize and translated into 28 languages.
-Ozeki has also written a short memoir, Timecode of a Face.
-She is affiliated with the Everyday Zen Foundation and lives in Northampton, Massachusetts, where she teaches creative writing at Smith College and is the Grace Jarcho Ross 1933 Professor of Humanities.
+She is the award-winning author of four novels: My Year of Meats, All Over Creation, A Tale for the Time Being – which was shortlisted for the 2013 Man Booker Prize and translated into 28 languages – and The Book of Form and Emptiness, which won the Women’s Prize for Fiction 2022.
+Her nonfiction work includes the documentary film Halving the Bones and the short memoir, Timecode of a Face.
+She is affiliated with the Everyday Zen Foundation and lives in Northampton, Massachusetts, where she taught creative writing at Smith College and is the Grace Jarcho Ross 1933 Professor Emerita of Humanities.

 ruthozeki.com